 It is a valuable resource for e-commerce merchants.
 It provides an additional layer of protection against chargebacks, which can be a significant financial burden on small businesses.
 We will explain how this works, including its eligibility requirements and how to enable it.

 Chargebacks occur when a customer disputes a transaction with their card issuer or bank.
 Chargebacks can be initiated for various reasons, such as fraudulent activity, unauthorized transactions, or a failure to receive goods or services.
 When a chargeback occurs, the merchant may be liable for the amount of the transaction and any associated fees.

-PayPal Chargeback Protection is a service provided by PayPal to help merchants manage chargebacks.
-When enabled, PayPal Chargeback Protection provides protection against eligible transactions that result in chargebacks.
+It is a service provided by PayPal to help merchants manage chargebacks.
+When enabled, this Protection provides protection against eligible transactions that result in chargebacks.
 This service is available to eligible merchants who meet the requirements for PayPal Chargeback Protection.

 Eligibility Requirements for PayPal Chargeback Protection

-To be eligible for PayPal Chargeback Protection, merchants must meet the following requirements:
+To be eligible for this program, merchants must meet the following requirements:

 - The merchant must have a PayPal Business account in good standing.